rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 positions.
 If the network is not for a NTC process and if a smaller network is used, the alignement might fail with a status `TARGET_NET_POSITION_REACHED_BUT_EXCHANGE_NOT_ALIGNED`.
 > This simple bahavior might be changed in the futur is required.
 But it does not make sens from a métier point of view as the afrr concept exists.

+##### With simple shifts
+Another alternative for inner exchanges alignment is the use of a network shift, as done for the Italy North capacity calculation region.

+In the Italy North region, the target is defined on the global Italian import from the four countries to the north. two input documents (NTC annual and NTC reductions) define how to split the generation increase among the four countries: they define splitting factors (between 0 and 1, with their sum equal to 1) to fix the share of each country (NB: Germany is included in the share of Switzerland).

+Several iterations of shifts are run in order to reach the targeted Italian import value to take into account the losses (an increase of X MW of the generation in a given area does not mean that the exports from the area increase by exactly the same value).

+The code calls a method called shiftNetwork from the external class LinearScaler: its inputs are the targeted value of Italian import (positive when Italy imports, opposite to the Italian net position) from the reference network, whereas the NTC values used for the computation are the ones from the market-based network.

 #### HVDC AC modeling environment